epfl-dlab/anticipated-vs-actual/README.md

 To deactivate the environment simply use: <br>
 `deactivate`

-2. Start a Jupyter notebook server if you want to reproduce the plots. <br>
+3. Start a Jupyter notebook server if you want to reproduce the plots. <br>
 `cd notebooks` <br>
 `jupyter notebook`

+4. To regenerate the intermediate .csv files you can do it using scripts from `src`.

 ### Cite us